-PHIL 313 Dr. Klonoski Philosophy and Friendship 3 credits This course will be a historical survey of primary texts which discuss friendship.
-It is the contention of the instructor that friendship is currently a much under-appreciated virtue and yet there is a rich tradition in literature which highlights its importance.
+This course will be a historical survey of primary texts which discuss friendship.
 Readings in the course will be taken from authors of the ancient, medieval, modern and contemporary periods in the History of Philosophy.
 Some of these authors whose works will be discussed are, Xenophon, Plato, Aristotle, Cicero, Augustine, de Montaigne, Bacon, Kant, Emerson, Nietzsche, Gray, Arendt and Sartre.

+Dr. Baillie

-Dr. Harold Baillie 20th Century Political Philosophy 3 credits This course is a survey of modern social contract theory, and its relation to capitalism, and of modern marxism.
+20th Century Political Philosophy 3 credits This course is a survey of modern social contract theory, and its relation to capitalism, and of modern marxism.
 Issues raised will include obligation and consent, equality, freedom and self-determination, the role of markets, and the role of the state.